 An overview of ancient mosaic floors that are featured in Biblewalks.com

-This web page provides an overview on Mosaic floors, and lists the pages that feature ancient mosaics in Biblewalks.com.
+This web page provides an overview on Mosaic floors, listing pages that feature ancient mosaics in Biblewalks.com.

 Mosaics were a common architecture element during the Hellenistic, Roman and Byzantine periods.
-The mosaics were used to decorate most of the the public, religious and residential buildings .
+Mosaics were used to decorate most of the the public, religious and residential buildings .

 The mosaic floor, which was designed and laid out by special artists, is composed of thousands of colored stones which were laid out on a layer of cement.
 The mosaics depict Biblical scenes, Jewish and Christian symbols, inscriptions, nature scenes, Greek mythology stories and heroes, and other paintings.